irwinwilliams/irwinwilliams.github.io/_posts/2015-11-20-remember-remember-the-fifth-of-november.md

 ---
-layout: post
-title: Remember, remember!
-The fifth of November
+title: "Remember, remember!
+The fifth of November"
-date: 2015-11-20 04:24
+date: "2015-11-20"
-author: irwinium
-comments: true
-categories: [Uncategorized]
+coverImage: "teleioscodejam2015-45.jpg"
 ---

 This year's Teleios Code Jam Finals was November 5.

 We spent time again bringing light to the ideas around the Internet of Things.
 It was a great event, really strong presentations were brought.
 Our winners, Team BlackIce demonstrated OceanGuard, an IoT solution for monitoring environmental data about the ocean.